-As a trained spiritual director, I also am in spiritual direction, which helps me to stay focused on God and the direction of my spiritual journey.
+As a trained spiritual director / companion, I also am in spiritual direction, which helps me to stay focused on God and the direction of my spiritual journey.
 As a result, I am better able to engage with God, to notice His presence, to listen for Him with the ear of my heart, and to respond to His gracious invitation to join Him in a deeply loving relationship and to be His co-worker.
 It also helps me to notice where He has placed lighthouses and buoys to help me safely navigate through life's storms and around the reefs, rocks, and logs that life places in my way.

 I received comprehensive training in spiritual direction from Richmont Graduate University in Altanta, Georgia, graduating with a Graduate Certificate in Spiritual Direction.
 This two-year program was offered from an Evangelical Christian perspective, but also brought in Ignatian Spirituality, including the St. Ignatius Exercises from the Roman Catholic tradition, and embraced the Eastern Orthodox Christian as well as other Protestant perspectives.
 As a result, I have great respect for the theology and practices of the primary Christian faith traditions.